cb1kenobi/hyperloop/README.md

 If all goes well, this should compile the application source code and the native application and launch it in the iOS Simulator.

+## Hyperloop and Titanium

+The next generation Titanium SDK, called [Ti.Next](http://ceogeek.tumblr.com/post/54456815189/thoughts-on-ti-next), is being rebuilt around Hyperloop.
+However, we are separating the new compiler (hyperloop) in a standalone project so that developers can use hyperloop without Titanium.
+Ti.Next uses the hyperloop compiler to build the new Titanium SDK.

+The target for "hyperloop standalone" is developers who would like to write native applications using JavaScript (as a language) but prefer to use the target platforms API directly, instead of using the cross-platform Titanium API.

 ## Contributors

 The original source and design for this project was developed by [Jeff Haynie](http://github.com/jhaynie) ([@jhaynie](http://twitter.com/jhaynie)).